 In addition to the actual performance by OITS in your school, you will receive materials that will enable you to prepare the students in advance to really profit from the experience.
 Here are the details:

 Our performances are structured so as to provide opportunities for student participation.
 This is a key element in demystifying opera and making it real and fun for the children, whether they are volunteering or watching their peers do it.

 Students must be selected and assigned to the specific parts well in advance of the performance and they need to be instructed to be available 45 minutes before the scheduled performance time.
 Our singers and stage director will be in the school at least an hour before, to set up and then work with the students to get them staged into the show and make them feel at ease.

-For Hansel and Gretel, schools must provide student-volunteers (4th grade or higher) as follows:
+Schools must provide student-volunteers (4th grade or higher) as follows:

 If your school is requesting performances at 2 assemblies (we do both in the same morning), the same student volunteers will be used in both performances.

 Chorus (this is optional) -- The chorus may be a group of any size but advance preparation is required for the children to learn the music before they come to the performance.
 If you are requesting two assemblies, you can prepare two separate choruses, or use the same children at both.
 If there are two separate choruses, each group should report 15 minutes before their own performance time to get instructions and to rehearse their music with our accompanist.
 The teachers’ materials include the sheet music and mp3s of the music to be practiced.

 All study materials are posted on this site and several full packets will also be mailed to the schools that choose to participate in the program, approximately 6 weeks prior to the scheduled performances at each school.

 1st Lady – attendant to the Queen of the Night (soprano)